Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Lyon and Mexico City.
+To all the kids in Accra and Spokane.

 I'm losing my edge.